Nui te Kōrero Session Descriptions 2019

 Rick Heath, Performing Arts Connections Australia & Alison Dalziel, Localise

-This breakout is aimed at art organisations and local government senior management, to assist them to grow community well-being through their arts providers and facilities.
+This breakout is aimed at art organisations and local government senior management, to grow community well-being through arts providers and facilities.
 Research tells us that local governments value their performing arts centres first and foremost as spaces that generate community wellbeing.
 This session will outline the tools and practices that help develop shared understanding and common language between local government and arts organisations.
 It will provide guidance in regard to strategy-setting, governance, resource allocation and management decisions that deliver community cohesion, vibrancy and grow the local economy.

 Rick has worked in the performing arts industry across Australia for 30 years.
 He is the Executive Director of Performing Arts Connections Australia (formerly the Australian Performing Arts Centres Association – APACA) and Director of Push Management Pty Ltd, a strategic planning consultancy for the arts industry.
 Alison is an economist with a passion for local government where she has spent over half of her career in a variety of technical and senior management roles.
 She has been consulting (Localise) in the local government sector in Western Australia since arriving from New Zealand in 2009.